satyasaadhika/git-learning/README.md

 # KnowledgeGate Git learning project

-Author-satyasaadhika(PRIYANSHU MAURYA)
+Author-satyasaadhika(Priyanshu Maurya)
 <br>
-This repo is only meant to be used by students to learn git and try different git command
+This repo is only meant to be used by students to learn git and try different git command.

-this is the second change that i am doing in the readme file.
+This is the second change that, I am doing in the readme file.

-this is the third change on top of second change
+This is the third change on top of second change.

-this is the third change from github ui and my parent is the second change.
+This is the third change from github ui and my parent is the second change.

-this is the fouth change on my page.